 Email Spoofing is a type of phishing.
 We all know about Phishing, how it works and how to avoid phishing.
-Basically, they are cybercriminals who tend to set up different types of baits with the intention to extract valuable information from you.
-In most cases, they want your information about the financial institutions where you may have accounts – banking institutions, card companies, PayPal, etc. They use plenty of techniques to make it look like genuine emails and messages.
+Essentially, they are cybercriminals who set up various types of lures with the intention of extracting valuable information from you.
+In most cases, they want your information about the financial institutions where you may have accounts – banking institutions, card companies, PayPal, etc. They employ various techniques to make it appear as genuine emails and messages.

 What is Email Spoofing

-As the name suggests, cybercriminals spoof emails in a way that it appears to be originating from someone you trust.
+As the name suggests, cybercriminals spoof emails in a way that they appear to be originating from someone you trust.
 What is email spoofing?
 One can define email snooping as the method where cybercriminals ‘use’ others’ valid email IDs to send you phishing emails and messages.

-For example, you might receive an email from some financial institution like PayPal or your bank.
+For example, you may receive an email from a financial institution, such as PayPal or your bank.
 There won’t be anything suspicious in the email as the email ID is related to PayPal.
 The only difference you might find in spoofed emails is that they are asking you for your personal and/or financial information.
-It might just say, update your information and ask you to click on the link in the email.
+It might simply say ‘Update your information’ and ask you to click on the link in the email.

-No matter what, never ever click links even in genuine emails if they are asking you to update your information.
-Type the URL manually and then do the needful.
+No matter what, never click on links, even in genuine emails, if they ask you to update your information.
+Type the URL manually and then proceed accordingly.
 You never know which email is just a phishing attempt.

 In case you have seen the email account configuration in your email clients, you will see that the outgoing server always contains SMTP (Simple Mail Transfer Protocol).
 Every user and mail provider on the Internet uses SMTP to send mails.
 The protocol is, however, exploitable.
 It is the reason you can’t kill all spam at the entry.
-The protocol was last updated in the year 2008 (as of writing this article) and yet does not incorporate filters to differentiate original email headers from tampered headers.
+The protocol was updated, but does not yet incorporate filters to differentiate between original email headers and tampered headers.

 Not to confuse you here, but when you send an email using webmail and email clients, the webmail or clients attach a header to the email so that the recipient webmail and clients know the path it traveled to reach the recipient.
 These headers can easily be exploited and edited manually.

-In case you are wondering how anyone can send emails using your email ID, it takes just a little alteration to these headers to make it show that the email originated from your email ID.
-Now, if you receive an email from your own email ID, you will get curious or worry if the ID is compromised.
-While it is better to keep the password changing, in most cases, it may be just email spoofing.
+If you are wondering how someone can send emails using your email ID, it’s a simple alteration to these headers that allows it to appear as though the email originated from your email ID.
+Now, if you receive an email from your email ID, you will get curious or worry if the ID is compromised.
+While it is better to change passwords frequently, in most cases, it may be just email spoofing.

 How to protect from email spoofing